Mariya-9/landing-Page.github.io/README.md

 # PROJECT INSTALLATION

-The Project has Uploaded as a website on github .
+The Project has been Uploaded as a website on GitHub.
 URL: [Landing Page Website](https://github.com/Mariya-9/landing-page.github.io "Goto Landing Page Website")

 # PROJECT QUICK DEMO

-The Landing Page Project focused on **Vanilla JS** in specific .
-How To use The **DOM** in the Project .
+The Landing Page Project focused on **Vanilla JS** in specific.
+How To Use The **DOM** in the Project.
 How to make a complete **NAVBAR** from JS Codes without using HTML codes.
-As well as , Create the scrolling property using JS.
+As well as Create the scrolling property using JS.

-**PULS TO** Make the Project Responsive for all devices .
+**PULS TO** Make the Project Responsive for all devices.
 Start From Desktop until Mobiles.

 [TOP<kbd>⌃</kbd>](#landing-page-project).